The #1 Nose Surgery Guide for Patients

 During rhinoplasty, you can expect to be asleep during your rhinoplasty with no pain and no awareness.
 That is the mission of the anesthesiologist; to provide a safe, light anesthetic which is essentially complimentary and supportive of the local anesthetic that I inject immediately after you go to sleep from the first intravenous blast of propofol.
 It is an ideal combination of a light general anesthetic and complete protection against pain.
 The protection against pain overlaps even into the recovery room and perhaps early hour of recovery at home.

+The expectations for surgical rhinoplasty vs liquid rhinoplasty will differ.
 We feel the preparation for the actual anesthetic is very important in that we want patients to be free of elevated pulse and blood pressure, which is a product of preoperative anxiety.
 When a patient arrives at the surgery center and is placed in a proper gown and tucked into the holding area bed, they are given an appropriate dose of Valium.
 Valium is a marvelous sedative and relaxant and creates an ideal state for the initiation of the anesthetic.

 The anesthesia itself is based on intravenous propofol, which takes 3 seconds from the time of injection to hit the brain and that is the cue for my injection of the local anesthetic.
 During the rest of the case the maintenance anesthetic is propofol with additional drugs such that the drugs are reversed in anticipation of the end of the operation.
 It is quite elegant for the anesthesiologist to time the so-called “landing time,” meaning the end of the operation akin to an airplane touching down such that as the operation is just completed and the dressings in place, the patient will begin to wake up.